-"But doesn't that make me dependent in some way to my husband?"
+"But doesn't that make me dependent in some way on my husband?"
 Absolutely!
 Now tell me what's wrong with that?
 Is it a bad thing that the Church is completely dependent on Christ?
 Quite the contrary!
-The Church flourishes by being dependent on Christ and receiving from him.
-In the world independence is highly valued, but in the Church dependence is the noble virtue because the Church is only saved by relying on, trusting in, and receiving from Jesus.
+The Church flourishes by being dependent on Christ and receiving from Him.
+In the world independence is highly valued, but in the Church dependence is a noble virtue because the Church is only saved by relying on, trusting in, and receiving from Jesus.

 Now husband, by this point you probably feel like you're getting the short end of the stick.
 "What about when I want to relax instead of doing the dishes?
-What about when I want a foot massage?
-What about when I want a beautiful new dress?"
-(Actually, don't ask that last one.)
-If your wife, as a response to the love she has received from you, wants to serve you in those ways, well and good.
+What about when I want to be served?"
+If your wife, as a response to the love she has received from you, wants to serve you, well and good.
 But here's something odd to think about.
-When Jesus was on the cross bleeding profusely, suffering immense pain, and crying out, "My God, my God, why have you forsaken me?" where would he rather have been?
+When Jesus was on the cross bleeding profusely, suffering immense pain, and crying out, "My God, my God, why have you forsaken Me?" where would He rather have been?
 The seemingly strange answer is: nowhere.
-He wanted to be there sacrificing himself, because he wasn't thinking about himself.
+He wanted to be there sacrificing Himself, because He wasn't thinking about Himself.
 He was thinking about you.
-Jesus had so many opportunities to skip the cross.
-"Take on human flesh and go into a sinful world?
-Nah."
-"Bow down to you, Satan, and all of this will be mine?
-Ok."
-"What Peter?
-You don't want me to die on the cross?
-Yeah, you're right, I'd rather not die."
+Jesus had so many opportunities to skip the cross: "All these I will give you, if you will fall down and worship me" (Mt.
+4:9), "Far be it from you, Lord!
+This shall never happen to you" (Mt.
+16:22), "You who would destroy the temple and rebuild it in three days, save Yourself!
+If You are the Son of God, come down from the cross" (Mt.
+27:40).

-But that's not how it went, and that's not how it goes with you either.
+But Jesus didn't take any outs, and you don't either.
 You see the glory that the world gives men who give their lives for their country.
 Self-sacrifice is the chief manly virtue, and even the world understands it, even if the world doesn't understand that it's the chief manly virtue because of Christ.
 When you became a husband, Jesus gave you a gift.
-He gave you the gift of enjoying your cross, not because you're a masochist, but for the sake of your wife.
-You'll realize over the course of your marriage that the best feeling in the world comes from knowing you're benefitting your wife by giving yourself up.
+He gave you the gift of enjoying your cross, not for the sake of the pain, but for the sake of your wife.
+You'll realize over the course of your marriage that the best feeling in the world comes from knowing you're benefiting your wife by giving yourself up.
 There's nothing you'd rather be doing.
-And thus headship - subordination and love - gives you both what you need and establishes peace and harmony.
+And thus headship-subordination and love-gives you both what you need and establishes peace and harmony.